 Cunningham said the advent of eSports has developed to the point of crossing disciplinary boundaries, and likely will become be a standard part of instruction at technical colleges, within a few years.

-Cunningham added scholarships will be offered to potential recruits, who will be regarded as student-athletes.
+Scholarships will be offered to potential recruits, who will be regarded as student-athletes, according to Cunningham.

 In 2018, West Virginia Wesleyan College became the first private college in the state to make participation in eSports available to students and the second higher education institution nationwide to include scholarships as part of such a program.